-8 In general and for both the FTH and the FTHp10, the strongest trends are observed in areas 9 where there is a strong gradient between dry and wet regions and in dry areas.
-The dipole 10 structure of positive and negative trends in FTH and in FTHp10 over northeast Africa in DJF 11 and JJA is located at the borders of the associated dry regions.
-This can be an indication of a 12 displacement of (frequently) dry events in these areas.
-The observed trends in FTH and in 13 FTHp10 are hardly significant at the 95% confidence level.
-The minimum area fraction with significant trends at this confidence level is 2.5% (in SON) and the maximum area fraction is 14 15 19.8% (in MAM), both found for the FTHp10.
-Largest connected areas of significant trends 16 are found in the extra-tropics.
-They coincide with generally large (resp. small) values of FTH 17 (resp.
-FTHp10) and small estimated uncertainties.
-They should be interpreted with care 18 because they are affected by potential oversimplifications of the retrieval scheme, which 19 might occur in the extra-tropical environment where the assumption of a constant lapse rate is 20 no longer valid.
-The estimated uncertainties are shown in Figures 11 and 13 for the FTH and 21 the FTHp10, respectively.
-Areas of large absolute trends frequently coincide with large 22 estimated uncertainties but also appear slightly shifted compared to the estimated uncertainty 23 maxima.
-An exception is the area of negative FTH trends, which is located over Brazil and 24 over the neighboring South Atlantic in SON.
-Strong similarities between the estimated 25 uncertainty and the interannual variability arise from comparing Figures 11 and 13 with Figure 8.
+In general and for both FTH and FTHp10, the strongest trends are observed in areas where there is a strong gradient between dry and wet regions and in dry areas.
+The dipole structure of positive and negative trends in FTH and in FTHp10 over northeastern Africa in DJF and JJA is located at the borders of the associated dry regions.
+This can be an indication of a displacement of (frequently) dry events in these areas.
+The observed trends in FTH and in FTHp10 are hardly significant at the 95 % confidence level.
+The minimum area fraction with significant trends at this confidence level is 2.5 % (in SON) and the maximum area fraction is 19.8 % (in MAM), both found for FTHp10.
+The largest connected areas of significant trends are found in the extratropics.
+They coincide with generally large (small) values of FTH (FTHp10) and small estimated uncertainties.
+They should be interpreted with care because they are affected by potential oversimplifications of the retrieval scheme, which might occur in the extratropical environment, where the assumption of a constant lapse rate is no longer valid.
+The estimated uncertainties are shown in Figs. 11 and 13 for the FTH and FTHp10, respectively.
+Areas of large absolute trends frequently coincide with large estimated uncertainties but also appear slightly shifted compared to the estimated uncertainty maxima.
+An exception is the area of negative FTH trends, which is located over Brazil and the neighboring South Atlantic in SON.
+Strong similarities between the estimated uncertainty and the interannual variability arise from comparing Figs. 11 and 13 with

+Fig. 8.
 The interannual variability thus dominates the estimated uncertainty.
-Together with 26 27 the length of the record (26 years), this explains that significant trends in FTH and FTHp10 are hardly observed in this analysis.
-28 between dry and wet areas exhibit larger positive trends and connected areas of such trends 1 2 cover larger areas.
-In particular, the dry area over northeast Africa in JJA and the dry area over the South Atlantic in DJF exhibit significant positive trends at the 95% confidence level.
-3 Interestingly, the areas of significant trends in the extra-tropics in MAM and over central 4 Africa in DJF almost disappear, which is associated with trends being close to zero.
-As stated 5 6 in Santer et al. (2011), these results confirm that trend estimates, their significance, and their 7 uncertainty depend on the period considered and in particular on the statistics of the data at 8 the start and at the end of the period.
+Together with the length of the record (26 years), this explains that significant trends in FTH and FTHp10 are hardly observed in this analysis.

 Brogniez et al. (2009) reported that 1985 was among the driest years of the full FTH data record.
 Since this specific year is at the beginning of the time series, it strongly impacts the trend estimate.
-This impact has been assessed for the FTHp10 by removing the first two years from the data record (not shown).
-After recomputing the trends, dry areas and gradient areas
+This impact has been assessed for FTHp10 by removing the first 2 years from the data record (not shown).
+After recomputing the trends, dry areas and gradient areas between dry and wet areas exhibit larger positive trends and connected areas of such trends cover larger areas.
+In particular, the dry area over northeastern Africa in JJA and the dry area over the South Atlantic in DJF exhibit significant positive trends at the 95 % confidence level.
+Interestingly, the areas of significant trends in the extratropics in MAM and over central Africa in DJF almost disappear, which is associated with trends being close to zero.
+As stated in Santer et al. (2011), these results confirm that trend estimates, their significance and their uncertainty depend on the period considered and in particular on the statistics of the data at the start and end of the period.